Capgemini/microsoft-team-labs/ALM/3-Tutorial-Generate-a-new-project.md

+Summary: A lab to generate a project structure to be used as part of our development workflow.
+URL: /CodeLabs/
+Category: ALM
+Environment: Web
+Status: Draft
+Feedback Link:
+Analytics Account:
+Authors: Tom Ashworth and Luke Phillips
+id: powerapps-project-generator

 # Generate a new project

 ## Introduction

 ### What you will build
 In this tutorial, you will generate a set of files files for a new project based on a standardised template that will :